shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 }
 ~~~

-Resource Servers consuming this token can inspect the sub claim to identify the user, the azp claim to identify the client application, and the act.sub claim to identify the specific agent that is performing the action.
+Resource Servers consuming this token can inspect the sub claim to identify the user and the act.sub claim to identify the specific agent that is performing the action.
 This provides a clear and auditable delegation path.

 # Security Considerations